Open source tools for software engineering teams using AI

 Vox

-speech Voice for your AI engineering assistant.
+speech & music Voice and music for your AI engineering assistant.

 Mic API — unmute/record/vibe/who MCP tools with uniform segment input